 Are rubber dome switches good?
-Rubber dome switches
+Everything You Need to Know

 Are rubber dome switches good?
-Rubber dome switches
+Everything You Need to Know

 The rubber dome switches is a widely used tactile switch, which is favored for its soft feel, long service life and low cost.
 It is suitable for cost-sensitive and high-touch scenes such as home appliances and remote controls.
 However, the response speed of the rubber dome switch is relatively slow and the conductivity is slightly weak.
 Therefore, when choosing a rubber dome switch, it is necessary to weigh its advantages and disadvantages according to the specific application requirements.